India’s most celebrated holiday, DIWALI, is on Friday, November 1, 2024.

 Diwali Food and Sweets

-No celebration is complete without food and lots of traditional Diwali sweets.
-Here are some of our favorite places to shop for Diwali and grab a bite.
+No celebration is complete without food, especially when it comes to Diwali!
+Here are some of our favorite local places to shop for sweets, quick bites, and Diwali essentials.

 Favorite Diwali Grocery Stops

 - Viks Chaat (Berkeley): Vik’s is the one-stop-shop to grab a delectable lunch or dinner while picking up your Indian groceries.
-They also have a nice selection of Diwali gifts and, of course, sweets!
+They also have a nice selection of Diwali gifts and sweets.
 The gulab jamun here is our favorite!

 - Bombay Spice House (Berkeley): Pick up all your groceries, shop for Diwali, and grab some samosas to-go.